Brunamark/SoundGrid/README.md

 # SoundGrid
 SoundGrid is a versatile API designed to seamlessly integrate with multiple platforms.
-The SoundGrid is created as a technical case for DTI Enterprise.

 ## Project Structure